FrostyTheSouthernSnowman/web3-specs/README.md

 This is intendid to be a list of specfications to solve major problems with web3.

+# Contributing to the Web3 Specs
+If you have an idea for how to improve web3, we would love to hear from you.
+Detailed instructions can be found in Contributing.md

 # Philosophy
 These specifications are built around the following core philosophies that web3 should adopt.